 Cleanup is the worst aspect of having a party.
 Make it easy by serving food on one platter or on the baking sheet or muffin pan that you used to cook it.
 Add your dips to halved bell peppers.
 Since you have to clean those anyway, you won’t need to break out another dish.

 14. Use coupons on paper products to save 50%.

 Find coupons and rebates for any item (napkins, plates, cups) or brands (Hefty, Chinet, Dixie) with The Krazy Coupon Lady app.
 Print coupons from your phone before heading to the store.
 Trust me, disposable everything is the way to go!

 15. Shop drugstores for cups and napkins.

-We compared prices on paper goods like cups, napkins, even paper towels across supermarkets, wholesale clubs and drugstores and found that if you wait for a sale, drugstores actually beat out competitors on pricing.
+We compared prices on paper goods like cups, napkins, and paper towels across supermarkets, wholesale clubs, and drugstores.
+But if you wait for a sale, drugstores actually beat out competitors on pricing.
 Don’t forget about dollar stores, too.

 16. Cool drinks fast by wrapping a towel around a beverage and sticking it in the freezer for 10 minutes.